 A Venn diagram of conservativism and modern Liberalism would show only a small overlap; but, however limited, a handful of commentators have noticed that common ground does exist and that it is crucial.
 "Unfortunately, few people properly understand conservatives," Conor Friedersdorf admitted after the election.
-"In fact, many errone-

-See SYKES on Page 34 THORNTON from Page 31 Trump's style and the more restrained criticisms of Hillary Clinton's substantial misdeeds.
+"In fact, many errone- See SYKES on Page 34 THORNTON from Page 31 Trump's style and the more restrained criticisms of Hillary Clinton's substantial misdeeds.
 Trump's sins are mostly those against decorum and manners, a rejection of the establishment's agreed upon protocols of political conduct.
-Clinton's sins were those against our political order and the responsibilities of a public servant.
+Clinton's sins were Trump's sins are mostly those against decorum and manners, a rejection of the establishment's agreed upon protocols of political conduct. our country and its goodness or to desire to protect the integrity of its exceptional character.